 The first few days you can expect swelling and discomfort.
-How much discomfort you have depends on how much of a lift you needed.
+How much discomfort you have depends on how much of a lift you need.
 Most patients have a reasonable amount of discomfort controlled with the pain medication.
 You can walk around as much as you like.
 Activities of daily living, such as eating, showering, making small meals are perfectly fine to do and encouraged.
 You do not need to drive while on pain medication.
 You will see me in the office about 5 days after surgery.
-At this visit we check everything and update your activity limitations.
-After this visit, you can typically return to desk type work activity, driving, and small activities.
-At 3 weeks post op, I allow you to get your heart rate and blood pressure up.
-You can return to lower body workouts, fast walking, progression to jogging and other more physical activities.
+At this visit, we check everything and update your activity limitations.
+After this visit, you can typically return to desk-type work activity, driving, and small activities.
+At 3 weeks post-op, I allow you to get your heart rate and blood pressure up.
+You can return to lower body workouts, fast walking, progression to jogging, and other more physical activities.
 Your activities progress, as you feel better.
 At 3 months, you have no restrictions.

 Breast lift Nashville